Choose from 8 languages

 If you are a complete beginner in a language, you can apply for free beginner language classes outside of your course.
 This is for students who have limited or no previous formal learning or qualifications in your chosen language.
 Most students join this beginner route.

 Your classes will be added to your timetable.
+First year undergraduate students can apply from Teaching Block 2 of their first year.

 Option 2: Advanced route without credits